CefVPN/Client/README.md

 </div>

 ## Cef/VPN Client?
-**CefVPN Client, is an Application that uses [CEF](https://bitbucket.org/chromiumembedded/cef/) and [OpenVPN3](https://github.com/OpenVPN/openvpn3) to provide a user-friendly and secure Connection to Protect Your Self-online.
-Unlike the official OpenVPN Connect Client, CefVPN is completely Open Source with a more Advanced UI.
-Best of all it's the Only VPN that will have built-in theming support.**
+**CefVPN Client is an application that uses [CEF](https://bitbucket.org/chromiumembedded/cef/) and [OpenVPN3](https://github.com/OpenVPN/openvpn3) to provide a user-friendly and secure connection to protect yourself online.
+Unlike the official OpenVPN Connect client, CefVPN is completely open source with a more advanced UI.
+Best of all, it's the only VPN that will have built-in theming support.**

 ## Supported Platforms (ATM)